 And the fact that sugar is often disguised behind the labels of “organic,” “cane,” “raw,” or “unprocessed” doesn’t change the insulin response in your body when you eat it.
 Whether it comes from a beehive, a maple tree, or any other natural source, sugar is sugar.

 When you eat sugar, your blood sugar spikes, insulin is released, then blood sugar drops, and you crave it again and again.
 When your blood sugar drops, your body sees it as a state of emergency, causing you to crave food as a way to fix the situation.
-Sugar is the fastest way to do that.
+Sugar is the fastest way to do that aside from the alternatives.
 That is why when you eat sugar, you crave it more – similar to how a drug addict craves his drug.

 “Drug Dealers” in the Food Industry